lilanxiao/Rotated_IoU/readme.md

     [Epoch 1: 90/200] train loss: 0.7874  mean_iou: 0.2271

 Note the `train loss` drops and the `mean_iou` increases, which shows the functions are differentiable.

+## GIoU and DIoU
+This repo implements both [GIoU-loss](https://giou.stanford.edu/GIoU.pdf) and [DIoU-loss](https://arxiv.org/abs/1911.08287) for rotated bounding boxes.
+In the demo, they can be chosen with

+    python demo.py --loss giou      # default
+    python demo.py --loss diou

+Both losses need the smallest enclosing box of two boxes.
+Note there are two different choices to determin the enclosing box.

+1. axis-aligned box: the enclosing box is axis-aligned.
+This version is simple and fast but theortically non-optimal.
+2. rotated box: the enclosing box is rotated as well.
+The size of rotated enclosing box can be calculated using [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis).
+In the demo, this version brings better result (higher mean IoU on validation set).
+But this version is much slower due to the eigen-value computation.

+The two type of enclosing box can be chosen with:

+    python demo.py --enclosing aligned      # default. fast python demo.py --enclosing pca          # slow

 ## Acknowledgement
 The idea of calculating intersection area is inspired by this paper: